sspedowski/JUSTICE_MASTER/CONTRIBUTING_GUIDE.md

 Notes on input formatting

-- XLSX expected columns (case-insensitive): `Title`, `File`, `Failure`, `Exhibit`.
+1. XLSX expected columns (case-insensitive): `Title`, `File`, `Failure`, `Exhibit`.
-- DOCX parser is tolerant but prefers records separated by blank lines and a `Filename:` or `File:` line for the filename.
+1. DOCX parser is tolerant but prefers records separated by blank lines.
+Include a `Filename:` or `File:` line for each record so the extractor can locate the file name.
-- Master CSV canonical columns are in `99_Master_Index.csv` header.
-The `Status (✅ Include / ❌ Remove)` column controls PDF inclusion.
+1. Master CSV canonical columns are in the `99_Master_Index.csv` header.
+The `Status (✅ Include / ❌ Remove)` column controls whether a row appears in the PDF.

 Troubleshooting

-- If you see "No source files found", confirm the XLSX exists at repo root or DOCX files under the Batch Top10 folder.
+1. If you see "No source files found", confirm the XLSX exists at repo root or DOCX files under the Batch Top10 folder.
-- If the PDF is empty, check that Batch 03 rows have `✅ Include` in the status column.
+1. If the PDF is empty, check that Batch 03 rows have `✅ Include` in the status column.
-- For parsing edge cases, open an issue and attach a minimal sample DOCX.
+1. For parsing edge cases, open an issue and attach a minimal sample DOCX.